 U.S. Attorney Preet Bharara became an instant celebrity in Turkey upon the arrest of Turkish-Iranian businessman Reza Zarrab in Miami, Florida.
-In recent weeks, Turkish Twitter users have been showering him with messages.
-Although Bharara tried to respond to everyone at first, he soon grew tired of the attention.

 Earlier this month Bharara delivered an address at the New York Press Association to point out that Zarrab was arrested on charges that he and others had evaded U.S. financial sanctions on the Iranian government.
 He added that the U.S. authorities had arrested an individual who happened to be quite well-known in Turkey, but warned that his previous arrest in Turkey was unrelated to his investigation.